Martinez, Lukaku score as Inter Milan beats Slavia Prague

 Inter then thought it had gone 2-0 up in the 35th, only for the score to be 1-1 moments later instead.

-Martinez set up Lukaku for an easy tap-in, but the goal was ruled out by VAR because of a foul on Slavia forward Peter Olayinka at the other end — leading referee Szymon Marciniak to point to the penalty spot.
+Martinez set up Lukaku for an easy tap-in, but the goal was ruled out by VAR because of a foul on Slavia forward Peter Olayinka at the other end — leading the referee to point to the penalty spot.

 Tomas Soucek converted the penalty to level the score for Slavia.